 My name is Louis A. Scott.
-I grew up in Southern, California in a household burdened with domestic violence, sexual abuse and criminal behavior which was a part of everyday life.
+I grew up in Southern, California in a household burdened with domestic violence, sexual abuse, and criminal behavior which was a part of everyday life.
 What most people would consider unsafe living conditions, became a way of life for me.

-From the age of seven years old, I saw my father kill a man in front of me, leaving me petrified of him and my mother was engaged in prostitution.
+From the age of six years old, I saw my father kill a man in front of me, leaving me petrified of him and my mother was engaged in prostitution.
 Murder, prostitution and crime were more normal to me than playing with Tonka trucks and video games.
 It was inevitable that I would make a series of bad decisions that led me to become a pimp.
 It was a period of my life that I regret tremendously.
 As a result of my actions, I was prosecuted and sentenced to 229 years-to-life for a high profile pimping and pandering case and other related offenses.

 But most of all, I learned a great deal about myself, the impact my actions had upon my family, the victims in my case and the community.
 Even though no one was killed as a result of my actions, people were hurt and they will have to live with those memories.
-My children grew up without a dad.
-While I learned how my own daughters were gravitating towards individuals who emulated the lifestyle I once embraced; from afar, I tried to educate them and help them turn away from anything that could threaten or harm them.
+My children grew up without a dad and while I learned how my own daughters were gravitating towards individuals who emulated the lifestyle I once embraced; from afar, I tried to educate them and help them turn away from anything that could threaten or harm them.